vinceumo/webflowToInteractiveParser/README.md

-# CLI webflow to interactive
+# Webflow to interactive parser

-Extract content of a webflow page and create a single interactive file.
+Extract content of a webflow page and create a single interactive file that can be embedded in another HTML page.

 ## Install